-My Right Honourable Friend The Secretary of State for Work and Pensions (The Rt Hon Damian Green MP) has made the following Written Statement.
+My honourable Friend the Minister of State for Employment (Damian Hinds MP) has made the following Written Statement.

 This statement has also been made in the House of Commons: